Beast Games lawsuit: Response

 A spokesperson for Donaldson said that:

 The MrBeast promotional video shoot, which included over 2,000 participants, was unfortunately complicated by the CrowdStrike incident, extreme weather, and other unexpected logistical and communications issues, which we are currently reviewing, but we are grateful that virtually all of those invited to Toronto for our next production have enthusiastically accepted our invitation.

 We have communicated directly with 97 percent of the 2,000 people who attended to ask for feedback, have launched a formal review of the process, and have taken steps to ensure that we learn from this experience and we are excited to welcome hundreds of men and women to the world’s largest game show in history.

 The three named production companies have been contacted multiple times, including by Variety, the BBC, CNN, and CBS News.
 In all cases, Amazon declined to comment.
 In one case, MrBeast's representatives declined to comment, while on other occasions they did not reply to the request for comment.
 The BBC said they were unable to contact Off One's Base for comment.

-On November 25, 2024, Donaldson replied to a user on X, stating that there is "tons of behind the scenes dropping when the show does to show how blown out of proportion these claims were", but that he "can't release it now because it would spoil the games".
-In an interview on Good Morning America on February 11, 2025, Donaldson responded, "I got to let the lawyers handle it, I can't comment on it," and added "But what I can say – I've personally talked to 700–800 contestants, they all want to come back, they all had a great time.
+On November 25, 2024, Donaldson replied to a user on X, stating that there are "tons of behind the scenes dropping when the show does to show how blown out of proportion these claims were", but that he "can't release it now because it would spoil the games".
+In an interview on Good Morning America on February 11, 2025, Donaldson responded, "I got to let the lawyers handle it, I can't comment on it", and added "But what I can say – I've personally talked to 700–800 contestants, they all want to come back, they all had a great time.
 And you can watch their content online and I think it speaks for itself."